BabarB/Final-project/README.md

 1. Having run it through the Wave tool, the site's planned colour scheme was changed multiple times to accommodate contrast ratios for better accessibility.

-2. Lighhouse's performance initially scored 92% as I only gave images a width of 100%:
+2. Lighthouse's performance initially scored 92% as I only gave images a width of 100%:

    ![](docs/lighhouse-complains.jpg)

-   Because I was aiming for a lighthouse score over 90%, this test was considered as passed, but therewas room for improvement.
+   Because I was aiming for a lighthouse score over 90%, this test was considered as passed, but there was room for improvement.
 Giving the images a height of 100% seemed to resolve the issue and resulted in a more desirable lighthouse score:

    ![](docs/lighthouse-final-score.jpg)
 3. The code validators came back with lots of error messages at first, these however became less frequent as I progressed.